Analyze prices and competitors now. Try Smartpricing Free!

 Let's look at them.

-RMS - Revenue Management System
+RMS - Revenue Management Software

 Applying prices and changing availability among different distribution channels, an RMS is the "operating arm" of revenue management.
-Revenue management systems are extremely varied and different from each other, despite the fact that they all serve the same purpose.
+Revenue management software are extremely varied and different from each other, despite the fact that they all serve the same purpose.
 The level of automation and depth varies from software that merely applies rules preset by hoteliers or human revenue managers, thus simple automation, to software that has its own internal optimization algorithms.
 The latter, like Smartpricing, need only the raw data, which they then analyze and process to apply rate and distribution tactics to maximize sales.

 PMS - Property Management System